Morning glory: Culinary

-Ipomoea aquatica, known as water spinach, water morning glory, water convolvulus, ong-choy, kang-kung, or swamp cabbage, is popularly used as a leaf vegetable, especially in East and Southeast Asian cuisines.
+Ipomoea aquatica, known as water spinach, water morning glory, water convolvulus, ong-choy, kangkung, or swamp cabbage, is popularly used as a leaf vegetable, especially in East and Southeast Asian cuisines.
 As of 2005, the state of Texas has acknowledged that water spinach is a highly prized vegetable in many cultures, and has allowed it to be grown for personal consumption, in part because it is known to have been grown in Texas for more than 15 years and has not yet escaped cultivation.

 The genus Ipomoea also contains the sweet potato (I. batatas).
 Though the term "morning glory" is not usually extended to I. batatas, sometimes it may be referred to as a "tuberous morning glory" in a horticultural context.